Updated: Sep 7

 I Need Some Space

 The geography of a habitat has a massive impact on the evolution of animals that live there.
 When we think about life underwater, many people imagine that there are no barriers in the ocean and marine species can go anywhere they like.
 However, geographical changes in the oceans can have a huge impact; even driving new species to evolve (Dudgeon et al, 2020).

-The geography of a habitat has a significant effect on the evolution of animals that live there.
-Whilst you might assume that there are no barriers in the marine environment, sub-populations of a marine species can be isolated from each other in different areas; geographical changes, hostile environments barring the way and/or a limited ability for an animal to disperse.
+Hostile environments barring the way and/or a limited ability for an animal to disperse can mean that sub-populations of a marine species can be isolated from each other in different areas.
 This means that species begin to evolve separately, which can sometimes give rise to whole new species, with remarkable adaptations.
-This process is known as "allopatric speciation".
+This process is known as "allopatric speciation" (Dudgeon et al, 2020).